Busáras: Luas stop

 Busáras is served by Dublin's Luas light rail tram system.
 The Luas stop is located in Store Street, and is one of only three stops on the system with an island platform.
-When it opened in 2004, it was the penultimate stop on the Red Line for trams travelling north to Connolly.
+When it opened in 2004, it was the penultimate stop on the Red Line for trams travelling north to Station.
 In 2009, the line was extended and Busáras became the last stop before a junction, with trams either turning left to Connolly or continuing eastwards towards The Point.
 Passengers at Connolly who wish to board the Luas are encouraged to make the short walk to Busáras, where trams are more frequent.